 Admission Requirements

-Returning students are required to reapply for acceptance as music majors when there has been an interruption in music study at the University for more than three semesters unless there is an approved leave for humanitarian or military service.
+Returning students are required to reapply for acceptance as music majors when there has been an interruption in music study at the University for more than three semesters unless there is an approved leave of absence with the University of Utah.

 Transfer Credits